martin-fabbri/reinforcement-learning-playground/docs/introduction.md

 - Indicates how well the agent is doing at time t.
 - The agent's goal is to maximize the cumulative reward.

+### Inside an RL agent

+An RL agent might include one or more:

+- Policy.
+Agent's behavior function
+- Value function.
+How good is each state and/or action
+- Model.
+Agent's representation of the environment

+###### Policy

+- A policy is the agent's behavior
+- It's a map from state to actions

+###### Value Function

+- Is a prediction of future reward
+- Used to evaluate the goodness/badness of states
+- **`How much reward we can get from one state onwards.`**

+###### Model

+- A model predict what the environment will do next
+- Transitions: P predicts the next state
+- Rewards: R predicts the next immediate reward

+###### Categorizing RL Agents

+- Value based
+  - No Policy (implicit)
+  - Value function
+- Policy based
+  - Policy
+  - No value function
+- Actor Critic
+  - Policy
+  - Value function
+- Model free
+  - Policy and/or value function
+  - No model
+- Model based
+  - Policy and/or value function
+  - Model

+### Problems within Reinforcement Learning

+- RL is like trial-and-error learning
+- The agent should discover a good policy
+- Exploration finds more information about the environment
+- Exploitation exploits know information to maximize reward

 ### Lectures and Readings